patchbae/jekyll-now/_posts/Subtraction/18-02-01-Router-Skills.md

 ![Anchor Points]({{ site.url }}/images/Sub1-1.png)

-I then proceeded to make symmetrical cuts at varying lengths to start creating patterns.
+Using a circle jig, I made cuts at the same lengths from each corner dowel, starting to create a symmetrical pattern

 ![Anchor Points]({{ site.url }}/images/Sub1-2.png)